 In conjunction with the annual grant in December 2013, we awarded 155,800 performance shares, of which 0% to 200% of these shares may ultimately vest, depending on the achievement of the performance conditions.
-For the period from the date of grant through April 30, 2014, we have recorded \$0.5 million of compensation expense related to these performance share awards.
+During the third quarter of 2014, 7,000 of these performance shares were forfeited.
+For the period from the date of grant through July 31, 2014, we have recorded \$0.7 million of compensation expense related to these performance share awards.